wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 4.1.1 =
+* [Note] We are starting to hit the limits imposed by our current hosting provider, so it's time to move to a new more reliable server farm.
+We will be migrating our platform in the next few weeks, and this might cause some downtime for those trying to buy our premium add-ons.
+We apologize for the inconvenience.
+* [Update] Minor adjustments to our codebase to make Slimstat easily extensible.
+Now you can quickly add your own reports by just passing some simple information to the plugin.
+More information soon available on our knowledge base website.
+* [Update] Our premium add-on Export to Excel has been updated to be compatible with Slimstat 4.0.
+* [Fix] We took care of some other tenacious warnings displayed with DEBUG_MODE enabled.

 = 4.1 =
 * [Note] We'd like to hear from you: have you noticed any performance improvements after switching to Slimstat 4.0?
 Let us know through the forum or contant our support team.